relaycorp/ddos-report/src/content/docs/systems/index.md

 and consider the mitigations recommended here in the context of their specific [DDoS Resiliency Score](https://www.ddosresiliencyscore.org/).

-Operators should also have the appropriate monitoring and alerting in place to detect surges in resource utilisation, error rates and hosting costs.
-These can also help identify legitimate traffic blocked by the mitigations.

 Because we're only interested in DDoS attacks over the Internet, systems like intranet servers (running behind a firewall or VPC) and mesh networks are outside the scope of this document.